Policies and Procedures During Severe Weather

-How is the decision made to close
+How is the decision made to close or delay school?

 School officials consult several sources to determine weather and road conditions.
 They advise the superintendent, who makes the final decision to delay school starting times or close school.
 Read the district’s Emergency School Closure Procedures for more details.